-"Louis Marie combs the countryside adjoining the town of Montfort for a suitable place in along the way, Brother Jean, completes the little group.
+"Louis Marie combs the countryside adjoining the town of Montfort for a suitable place in which to stay; he finds it in the hermitage of St. Lazare, which at one time had served as a leprosarium.
+He is not alone: Mathurin shares his life and another recruit enlisted along the way, Brother Jean, completes the little group.